ICONS & RETABLOS: IMAGES OF DEVOTION

 November 19, 2016–February 26, 2017

 Holy Fools to Wonder Workers featured 30 icons from the Museum’s collection that are not regularly on view.
 Visitors to the exhibit will be able to explore different types of saints celebrated by the Orthodox Church, from Prophets of the Old Testament to the Monastics living in rural Russia.
 Popular saints such as Nicholas and George will be shown alongside those who are lesser known but equally fascinating figures.
 There is Simeon the Stylite, who lived for many years atop a pillar, and Saint Mary of Egypt, a repentant sinner who lived alone in the deserts of Egypt.

 IN COMPANY WITH ANGELS: SEVEN REDISCOVERED TIFFANY WINDOWS

 July 14–October 16, 2016

 “Angels Representing Seven Churches,” the central element of this exhibit, is a set of free-standing, eight-foot tall, windows created by Louis Comfort Tiffany in 1902 at Tiffany Studios in New York City.
-Originally commissioned for a church in Cincinnati, the seven windows depict angels which are almost life-size, illustrating passages from the Bible’s Book of Revelation.
+Originally commissioned for a church in Cincinnati, the seven windows depict almost life-size angels, illustrating passages from the Bible’s Book of Revelation.
 Although they form a set, each angel, named according to their Biblical reference, has different characteristics—and a unique personality—depicted in glass through the artistry of Tiffany Studio.

 TOYS, TRINKETS, AND TREASURES: THE STORY OF THE NESTING DOLL